golanlevin/DrawingWithMachines/rpi/README.md

  - SaltStack master

 The minions perform these functions:
- - Run Inkscape w/ Axidraw plugin and Axidraw CLI
+ - Run Inkscape w/ Axidraw plugin Axidraw CLI, and Taxi
  - Axidraw CLI automatically selects device based on user/machine
  - One user account per each axidraw so that multiple machines may be used simultaneously
  - Stripped-down and locked-in desktop and window manager that is consistent and touchscreen-friendly